toyota-m2k/bind-it/README.md

 |FadeInOutBinding|Boolean|View|visibility with fade in/out effect|OneWay|
 |AnimationBinding|Boolean|View|animation effect|OneWay|

-Boolean Binding classes (inherited from `BoolBinding` abstract class) accept a BoolConvert argument.
-If BoolConvert.Inverse is set, inverted boolean value of source will be set to (and/or get from) the view.
+Boolean Binding classes (inherited from `BoolBinding` abstract class) accept a `BoolConvert` argument.
+If `BoolConvert.Inverse` is set, inverted boolean value of source will be set to (and/or get from) the view.
-`VisibilityBinding` accepts a HiddenMode argument in its construction.
-HiddenMode.HideByGone uses View.GONE, and HiddenMode.HideByInvisible uses View.INVISIBLE to hide the view.
+`VisibilityBinding` accepts a `HiddenMode` argument in its construction. `HiddenMode.HideByGone` uses `View.GONE`, and `HiddenMode.HideByInvisible` uses `View.INVISIBLE` to hide the view.
 `MultiEnableBinding` and `MultiVisibilityBinding` bind a boolean source to the property of one or more views in same options.

 ### Text Binding Classes